Documentation

 • Chronological Scrubbing: Drag the slider left or right to move forward or backward in time.

-• Loop Visibility: If a workflow contains loops (executing the same node multiple times), dragging the slider will accurately show the latest state of that node up to that specific point in time.
+• Loop Visibility: If a workflow contains loops (executing the same node multiple times), dragging the slider will accurately reflect the latest state of that node up to that specific point in time.

-• Visual Cues: Nodes will light up green (success) or red (error), and edges will display dashed animations indicating the exact path the data took.
+• Visual Cues: Nodes will highlight in green (success) or red (error), and edges will display dashed animations indicating the exact path the data traversed.

 Safety Mechanisms